TK-engineering/land-acquisition-assets/help-data.md

  - elevation name

 ### **Financial performance data:**
-  *Available for each lot; Actual numbers and projected number as of deposit date*
+  *Available for each lot; Actual numbers and projected numbers as of deposit date*

 **Revenue numbers:**
  - gross margin